chetflowers/Cloud.System.Lockdown.Azure/README.md

 # Secure-Cloud-Infrastructure-Deployment
-Project Description: Cloud Infrastructure for XCorp Red Team
+Project Description: Azure-Based Cloud Infrastructure for XCorp Red Team

-Introduction:
+Introduction
-This project aims to create a highly available web server infrastructure on Azure for XCorp’s Red Team, facilitating testing and training activities.
+This project focuses on building a highly available and secure cloud infrastructure on Azure for XCorp’s Red Team to conduct testing and training activities.
+The environment is designed with redundancy, load balancing, and automation to ensure efficient and reliable operations.

-Cloud Setup Overview:
+Cloud Setup Overview
-The cloud setup includes an Azure Resource Group that houses a Virtual Network (VNet) with specified IP address ranges and subnets.
-Within this environment, multiple Virtual Machines (VMs) are deployed to host Damn Vulnerable Web Application (DVWA), ensuring redundancy and load balancing.
+- Azure Resource Group: Contains all infrastructure components, including a Virtual Network (VNet) with defined IP address ranges and subnets.
+- Virtual Machines (VMs): Deployed to host multiple instances of Damn Vulnerable Web Application (DVWA) across either two or three VMs for high availability.
+- Ansible Jump Box: Used for centralized management and automated configuration across all VMs via Ansible playbooks.

-Components and Functionality:
+Components and Functionality
-The infrastructure leverages Docker containers deployed on each VM to encapsulate and manage DVWA instances efficiently.
-Ansible automation is integrated through an Ansible Jump Box, streamlining configuration management across the infrastructure.
+- Docker Containers: Each VM runs DVWA encapsulated in Docker containers for easy deployment and management.
+- Load Balancer: Distributes incoming HTTP traffic evenly across the DVWA instances, ensuring consistent performance and availability.

-Traffic and Security:
+Traffic and Security
-Traffic management is handled by a Load Balancer, directing HTTP requests to the DVWA instances.
-Strict security measures are implemented using configured security groups to control SSH access, ensuring secure administrative interactions within the environment.
+- Load Balancer: Manages traffic routing while maintaining redundancy across VMs.
+- Security Groups: Configured to restrict access and control SSH traffic, ensuring secure interactions with the infrastructure.

-Conclusion and Significance:
+Conclusion and Significance
-In summary, this project establishes a robust, scalable web server infrastructure that enhances XCorp’s capabilities for testing and training scenarios.
-By incorporating Docker for containerization and Ansible for automation, the solution ensures operational efficiency and flexibility in managing the cloud environment.
+This project delivers a scalable and secure cloud environment for XCorp’s Red Team, optimizing testing and training workflows.
+By utilizing Docker for containerization and Ansible for automated management, the setup guarantees operational flexibility and resilience, crucial for maintaining a reliable testing infrastructure.